justincasher/justincasher.github.io/articles/Defining-a-Scheme/Defining-a-Scheme.md

 $$ \DeclareMathOperator{\Id}{Id} \DeclareMathOperator{\Op}{Op} \DeclareMathOperator{\res}{res} \DeclareMathOperator{\Spec}{Spec}  $$
 <br>

 **Abstract.** We use sheaves of sections to define schemes.

-Familiarity with category theory is assumed.
+**Prerequisites.** Familiarity with category theory and manifolds is assumed.
+My article [Categorical Coproducts and K-Theory](https://www.justinasher.me/Categorical-Coproducts) gives a brief overview of some of these ideas.

 ## Table of Contents
 1. [Sheaves](#1-sheaves)